Polling Place Accessibility Guidelines – January 2014

 Elections Code (EC) section 12280 states, "When designating polling places, the elections official shall undertake necessary measures in the locating of polling places to ensure that polling places meet the guidelines promulgated by the Secretary of State for accessibility by the physically handicapped."

 California regulations provide a comprehensive set of requirements covering important areas of accessibility for persons with physical and sensory disabilities.
-California's physical access regulations are found in the California Building Code, CA Title 24, Part 2, Volume 1, Chapter 11, California Code of Regulations.
+California's physical access regulations are contained in the California Building Code, which is found in Title 24 of the California Code of Regulations, Part 2, Volume 1, Chapter 11.

-Please Note: Although these guidelines contain the most current laws and regulations available at the time of publication, laws and regulations change.
-Before making a decision that may impact physical accessibility to polling places, county elections officials may view the relevant sections of the most recent version of the California Building Code accessibility regulations.
+Please Note: Although these Guidelines contain the most current laws and regulations available at the time of publication, laws and regulations change.
+Before making a decision that may impact physical accessibility to polling places, county elections officials may view the relevant Sections of the most recent version of the California Building Code accessibility regulations at the Building Standards Commission's website: http://www.bsc.cs.gov.

 In addition, where this document uses the term "shall" that term means the action is required and where the document uses the term "may" that term means the action is optional, but recommended.